 Single-use plastic takes its toxic toll on the environment.
 The impact is evident, from polluting our seas and contaminating the food chain to increasing carbon emissions through every stage of their lifecycle and taking centuries to decompose in landfill.

-Read on to discover what the ban means for your food business and the plastic-free alternatives you need now.
+Read on to discover what the ban means for your food business and the alternatives you need now.

 What does the single-use plastic ban include?